yhr91/cs224w-notes/network-methods/pagerank.md

 $$

-## RandomWalk with restarts and Personalized PageRank
+## Personalized PageRank and random walk with restarts

 Imagine we have a bipartite graph consisting of users on one side (circles in the figure below) and items on the other (squares).
 We would like to ask how related two items are or how related two users are.
 Given that the users have already purchased in the past - what can we recommend to them, based on what they have in common with other users.